Send Dr. Iglesias an Email

 B.A., University of Illinois at Urbana-Champaign | 1981

-Dr. Vinkler's research interests include twentieth-century Latin American literature in Spanish and Portuguese, translation and translation studies, and, recently, the scholarship of teaching and learning.
+Dr. Vinkler's research and teaching interests include twentieth-century Latin American literature in Spanish and Portuguese, translation and translation studies, and, recently, the scholarship of teaching and learning.

 "A Learning Community Model to Support At-Risk First Generation College Students: Benedictine University's Emerging Scholars Learning Community Program."
 Scholarship of Teaching and Learning Academy, Grand Valley State University, Grand Rapids, MI (May 2013).